LLM Reference

 On shared benchmark coverage, Google-Proof Q&A has GPT-5.4 at 92 and Trinity-Large-Thinking at 89.2, with GPT-5.4 ahead by 2.8 points.
 The largest visible gap is 2.8 points on Google-Proof Q&A, which matters most when that benchmark mirrors your workload.
 Treat isolated benchmark wins as directional, because provider routing, prompt style, and tool access can move real application results.

-The capability footprint differs most on multimodal input: GPT-5.4 and code execution: GPT-5.4.
+The capability footprint differs most on vision: GPT-5.4, multimodal input: GPT-5.4, and code execution: GPT-5.4.
 Both models share reasoning mode, function calling, tool use, and structured outputs, so the practical split is not just feature count.
 Use those differences to decide whether the page is about raw model quality, agentic coding support, multimodal ingestion, or predictable structured API behavior.

-Choose GPT-5.4 when coding workflow support are central to the workload.
+Choose GPT-5.4 when coding workflow support and larger context windows are central to the workload.
 Choose Trinity-Large-Thinking when provider fit and lower input-token cost are more important.
 For production, rerun your own prompts through the exact provider, region, and tool stack you plan to ship.

 FAQ